GaloisInc/saw-training/Salsa20.rst

 computed by re-joining the split words into the appropriate-sized sequence.

-..
-DTC: Do we really want to link to something on Medium, given their shady practices?
-If so, we should at least credit the author rather than the blog hoster. `in this excellent Medium article <https://medium.com/background-thread/what-is-lazy-evaluation-programming-word-of-the-day-8a6f4410053f>`_.

 The C implementation uses in-place mutation and an explicit loop.
 Due to the use of mutation, it must be careful to copy data that will be used again later.